albertoruibal/carballo/readme.md

 * Fixes to futility pruning in quiescence search
 * New pawn classification in the ExperimentalEvaluator
 * Now the PV line is shown every time that a move is found in the root node
-* Now the PV is shown in SAN notation
 * Implemented UCI seldepth, lowerbound, upperbound and hashfull
 * Implemented the depth and node limit for the search
 * Enabled the endgame knowledge